ilsuocero/htwadmin/.history/memory-bank/referenceImplementation_20251019214244.md

 - **No Race Conditions**: ✅ Coordinated effect system prevents duplication
 - **Mode Coordination**: ✅ Smooth transitions between NORMAL and EDIT modes

-These patterns represent the core working behaviors that have been successfully replicated in the new implementation structure.
-The critical blocking issues have been resolved and the application now provides a stable user experience for core map interactions.